PromiseUsoro/PromiseUsoro/README.md

  ---

 - 👀 I’m open to work, interested in joinning a vibrant data community to expand, share and refine my skills
-- 🌱 I’m currently learning advance programming language in Python, HTML,  and SQL
+- 🌱 I’m currently learning advance Python, HTML, and SQL
 - 💞️ I’m looking forward to an opportunity to collaborate, learn, work and contribute to the evolving landscape of data
 - 📫 You can reach me via [Linkedin](https://www.linkedin.com/in/promiseusoro)
 - 😄 Pronouns: She/Her
 - ⚡ Let's embark on this data-driven journey together!
+-     Ask me about Data!
+Data!!
+Data!!!

  #    MY SKILLSETS
  - ## Excel